 You can become a Novel Marketing Patron here.

 I recently had surgery and was feeling too weak to do much.
 But my wife and I recently had a chance to go on a date so we visited a cidery near our house.
 While we were there, a live band, Much 2 Much started performing.
 They were amazing.
-My wife and I sat transfixed much longer than we intended to stay.
+My wife and I sat transfixed.
+We stayed longer than we intended.
 Unfortunately, the time they were slotted to perform was during a UT football game.
-These are a huge deal in Austin so the venue was mostly empty.
-This was the day of the debut of thier first album and almost no one was there.
-But that was not thier attitude.
-They were happy to be living thier dream of doing live music for an audience in Austin, the live music capitol of the world.
+UT football is a huge deal in Austin so the music venue was mostly empty.
+Much 2 Much debuted their first album that night, and almost no one was there.
+But they were happy to be living their dream of doing live music for an audience in Austin, the live music capitol of the world.

-This reminded me of my daughter Mercy, who never gets unhappy when she falls down while toddling.
+Their attitude reminded me of my daughter Mercy, who never gets unhappy when she falls down while toddling.
 She is just happy to be walking!
-When you have been on your belly or back your whole life, standing upright is amazing!
-Even if you can’t do well or all of the time.
+When you have been on your belly or back your whole life, standing upright is amazing even if you can’t do it well.

 My encouragement for you is to keep this attitude with your writing.
 You are a writer!
 You are living your dream!
-While it is easy to be so focused on the next milestone that you never end up enjoying where you are right now.
+It’s easy to be so focused on the next milestone that you never end up enjoying where you are right now.
 Don’t get destination fever where you are so focused on the destination that you forget to enjoy the journey.

 Do you have a question you would like us to answer on the show?
 Call our listener help line!
 512-827-8377.
 You can also send us a high quality recording on NovelMarketing.com/contact.